 Can Asbestosis Be Treated?

-There is currently no known cure for asbestosis.
-Doctors treat the symptoms of the disease as best as possible with supportive care.
-Often, this includes oxygen therapy, medication, and pulmonary rehabilitation.
-Doctors also often recommend the patient make lifestyle changes in order to slow down progression or complications of the disease.
+There is currently no cure for asbestosis.
+However, doctors can treat the symptoms of the disease as best as possible with supportive care.
+Often, this includes oxygen therapy, medication and pulmonary rehabilitation.
+Doctors also often recommend the patient make lifestyle changes in order to slow down progression or prevent complications of the disease.

 Lifestyle changes that can help relieve symptoms and slow progression include: